dobodu/BOSCH-BNO085-I2C-micropython-library/README.md

 **Optional :**

-- address : will try to find by itself, but if using 2 BNO08x you need to define it
+- address : will find by itself, but if using 2 BNO08x you need to define it
-- rst_pin : if a pin identifier (Pin Nb, not Pin object) is defined, will try to hard reset, otherwise, soft reset only
+- rst_pin : if a pin identifier (Pin #, not Pin object) is defined, will try to hard reset, otherwise, soft reset will be used
-- debug : just in case...
+- debug : print logs from driver

 **Enable the sensor reports**